faim-lab/asterism/prototypes/README.md

 - `archer_game`: A game made with the WGPU.
 Doesn't use Asterism.
 I recommend not running this because compiling it will take seven minutes (ergo it is not included in the workspace).

-Winit is no longer supported by `asterism`, so these no longer run:
+The ultraviolet crate is no longer supported by `asterism`, so these no longer run:

 - `paddles`: remake of Atari Pong.
 Outputs to a framebuffer using the Pixels crate, as well as the terminal.
 Logics used: control, physics, collision, resource.
 - `jumper`: simple 2d platformer.
 Outputs to a framebuffer using the Pixels crate.
 Logics used: control, physics, collision, entity-state.